nsrivastava999/project-manager-react-webapp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome, This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is  areact-redux webapp using firebase 🔥 as backend for authorization, firestore, cloud functions and hosting.
+The objective of this project is projects within a team.

 ## Available Scripts